Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Abstract

 \section{Abstract}

 An experimental and computational investigation of the space-charge effects occurring in ultrafast photoelectron spectroscopy from the gas phase is presented.
 The target sample CF$_3$I is excited by ultrashort (100~fs) far-ultraviolet radiation pulses produced by a free-electron laser.
 The modification of the energy distribution of the photoelectrons, i.e. the shift and broadening of the spectral structures, is monitored as a function of the pulse intensity.
-A novel computational approach is presented in which a survey spectrum acquired at low radiation fluence is used to determine the initial energy distribution of the electrons after the photoemission event.
-The spectrum modified by the space-charge effects is then reproduced by $N$-body calculations that simulate the dynamics of the photoelectrons subject to the mutual Coulomb repulsion and to the attractive force of the positive ions.
-The employed numerical method allows to reproduce the complete photoelectron spectrum and not just a specific photoemission structure.
+The experimental results are compared with computational simulations which employ a Barnes-Hut algorithm to calculate the effect of individual Coulomb forces acting among the particles.
+In the presented model, a survey spectrum acquired at low radiation fluence is used to determine the initial energy distribution of the electrons after the photoemission event.
+The spectrum modified by the space-charge effects is then reproduced by $N$-body calculations that simulate the dynamics of the photoelectrons subject to the individual mutual Coulomb repulsion and to the attractive force of the positive ions.
+The employed numerical method accounts for the space-charge effects on the energy distribution and allows to reproduce the complete photoelectron spectrum and not just a specific photoemission structure.
 The simulations also provide information on the time evolution of the space-charge effects on the picosecond scale.
 Differences with the case of photoemission from solid samples are highlighted and discussed.
-The presented simulation procedure constitutes an effective tool to predict and account for space-charge effect in time-resolved photoemission experiments with high-intensity pulsed sources.
+The presented simulation procedure, although it omits the analysis of angular distribution, constitutes an effective simplified model that allows to predict and account for space-charge effects on the photoelectron energy spectrum in time-resolved photoemission experiments with high-intensity pulsed sources.